marcelsetz/JavaWrapper/README.md

 To Do:
 - Report
+- Readme
+- Jar file
+- Maybe stats
-- Maybe single option without file
+- Maybe option to stop during program (UserInputRequesterRunner)
-- finetuning
--
+- Output to (new) output directory